hkamran80/articles/markdown/articles/2024-11-21-f1-2024-las-vegas-directives.md

 - Alex Albon (#23) was forced to retire from the race with a power unit failure on lap 21.

 - Carlos Sainz (#55) crossed the pit lane entry line as he abandoned his pit entry following a message from his engineer on lap 27.
-At this time, no penalty has been given.
-However, [I.S.C.
+The FIA opted to not give Sainz a penalty.

+  [I.S.C.
 Appendix L, Chapter 4, Article 4(d)](https://www.fia.com/sites/default/files/4_-_appendix_l_2024_publie_le_17_october_2024.pdf#page=58)
   says: "Except in cases of force majeure (accepted as such by the Stewards), or unless otherwise defined by the Race Director ... any part of a tyre of a car entering the pit lane must not cross,